rleer/picker-wheel-static/README.md

 ## Version 1

-Looks good, has proper spin logic but is not scalable due to the hardcoded `clip-path` property of the slices.
+Looks good, has proper spin logic but is not scalable due to the hardcoded `clip-path` property of the wheel segments.

 Reference: [Youtube](https://www.youtube.com/watch?v=F3-lK_-PQr0)